-A prophylaxis cleaning is a routine cleaning that is meant to remove a specified amount of plaque and tartar from the surface of your teeth, between your teeth, and on your gums.
+A prophylaxis cleaning is a routine cleaning designed to remove a specified amount of plaque and tartar from the surface of your teeth, between your teeth, and on your gums.
 It is most commonly performed on patients who have an overall healthy mouth and who practice good oral hygiene.
 Additionally, it will remove surface stains from your teeth.

-This cleaning will most likely be performed at one of your regularly scheduled dental appointments.
-It is also usually performed by a dental hygienist, but your dentist has the skills and knowledge to perform a prophylaxis cleaning too if need be.
+These dental cleanings will most likely be performed at one of your regularly scheduled dental appointments.
+It is also usually performed by a dental hygienist, but your dentist has the skills and knowledge to perform a prophylaxis cleaning too if they need to.

-If you haven't seen a dentist in a long time, you're likely to have a significant amount of plaque buildup on and between your teeth, as well as on your gums and tongue.
+If it's been a while since your last dentist appointment, you're likely to have a significant amount of plaque buildup on your teeth, gums, and tongue.
 A thorough debridement, also known as a deep cleaning, is a procedure that eliminates plaque and tartar from all areas of your mouth.

 Your dentist will inspect your mouth to determine whether or not you require a gross debridement cleaning procedure.
-If necessary, a thorough debridement is carried out prior to the administration of a normal prophylaxis.
+If necessary, a thorough debridement is carried out before the administration of a normal prophylaxis.

 Scaling and Root Planing